avl/noatun/docs/book.md

 Event 1 writes both fields.
 After Event2 has been written, Event1 still needs to be retained, since it wrote the most recent value to "FieldB".
-However, after Event3 has been written, none of what Event1 wrote is still in the database, and Event1 will now be automatically pruned (note that there is some nuance to this statement, please consult the following sections).
+However, after Event3 has been written, none of what Event1 wrote is still in the database, and Event1 will now be automatically pruned (note this is not always 100% true, please continue reading).

 However, consider what happens if messages also read from the database: